 Key Points of NCAP

-- Launched in 2019 to address urban air pollution
+- NCAP was launched in 2019 to address urban air pollution in India.

 Background and Purpose of the National Clean Air Programme